2010 Abu Dhabi Grand Prix: Race

 The conditions on the grid were dry before the race, the air temperature at 29 °C, track temperature at 33 °C; and no rain expected.
 The race's formation lap commenced at 17:00 local time (UTC+4), with all 24 drivers getting away cleanly.
 Vettel retained his pole position lead into the first corner, followed by Hamilton, with Button moving into third after Alonso made a slow start.
-At turn six, Schumacher tried to pass teammate Rosberg around the outside, while battling for eighth position.
-Schumacher spun his Mercedes, which meant he faced the rest of the oncoming field on track and was collected by Liuzzi, causing both drivers to retire on the spot and the safety car to be deployed.
+At turn six, Schumacher tried to pass teammate Rosberg around the outside while battling for eighth.
+The seven-time world champion spun his Mercedes, which meant he faced the rest of the oncoming field on track and was collected by Liuzzi, causing both drivers to retire on the spot and the safety car to be deployed.
 In order to aid any losses that a pit stop may have cost under normal racing conditions, six drivers – Rosberg, Petrov, Jaime Alguersuari, Bruno Senna, Lucas di Grassi and Christian Klien – made pit stops at the end of lap one, and rejoined the circuit between 17th and 22nd.
 Racing resumed at the end of lap five when the safety car pulled into the pit-lane.
 The top five remained static until the end of lap eleven.

 Webber – who brushed the armco with the right-hand side of his car three laps previously – pitted after struggling for grip on the super-soft, option tyres.
 He rejoined the circuit 16th, and behind the early-stopping trio of Rosberg, Petrov and Alguersuari.
 Four laps later, Alonso also brushed the Turn 19 barrier before pitting.
 He rejoined just in front of Webber, who had moved up the field steadily, and was running 13th – and set the race's fastest lap at the time – by the time Alonso pitted.
 Vettel and Hamilton continued to set quicker lap times than their championship rivals, despite being on heavily worn option tyres compared to the fresher, hard tyres of Alonso and Webber.
 That pairing caught up with Petrov towards the end of lap 18, a battle that would go on until the race's conclusion, with the Renault driver having already stopped for tyres.
 Five laps later, Alonso tried to overtake Petrov under braking for Turn 11 but had to back out of the manoeuvre, narrowly avoiding the back of the Renault.
 On the same lap, Hamilton pitted from second place.
 Vettel pitted from the lead on the next lap, and rejoined the circuit comfortably ahead of Hamilton, but in second place behind Button, who had still to stop on track.
 Hamilton had filtered back into the race in fifth position, behind Kubica and Kobayashi who were running similar strategies to Button out front.
 After passing Kobayashi, Hamilton closed in behind Kubica but found it hard to pass the Renault, akin to what Alonso had been suffering behind Petrov.
 Despite having nearly 40 laps on the harder tyre, Kubica's pace was still of a substantial level to hold off the advances of Hamilton.